camaraproject/WorkingGroups/Commonalities/documentation/Issue and PR template Howto.md

 ```

 ## Usage
-Templates are automatically imported when creating new issue or PR in Github web interface.
+Templates are automatically imported when creating new issue or PR via Github web interface.

 ### Issue templates